signal-csharp/Signal-Windows/README.md

 # Signal-Windows

-This is a Signal client for the Universal Windows Platform.
+This is an unofficial Signal client for the Universal Windows Platform.
 It is (currently) a hobby project in a very early stage of production, so expect bugs and non-backwards compatible changes.

 # FAQ